Skip to main content

 Sales Enablement: Practice Before Performance

-2. Submit card prompts: "Record yourself delivering the positioning statement for [Product X] using the framework.
-Target 90 seconds."
+Course teaches a framework → Submit card prompts: "Record yourself delivering the positioning statement using the framework.
+Target 90 seconds." → Review to identify who's ready and who needs coaching before customer-facing situations.

 Retail: Visual Merchandising Verification